Biancamoraaes/InicialBia/README.md

 ## 💻 Project

-Initial project - Centralized page for all social networks Works as an online business card link aggregator -
+Initial project - Centralized page for all social networks Works as an online business card link aggregator. -

 ---